khulnasoft-lab/design.khulnasoft.com/doc/commits.md

 - **feat:** A new feature (adding a new component page, providing new variants/usage guidelines for an existing component, etc.).
 - **fix:** A bug fix (correcting grammar, addressing broken links, etc.).
 When updating non-dev dependencies, mark your changes with the `fix:` type.
 - **docs:** Documentation-only changes.
-Since Pajamas is mostly documenation, the `doc:` type should be used for project documentation, not Pajamas documentation.
+Since Pajamas is mostly documenation, the `doc:` type should be used for documentation for the Pajamas project (files in the `doc/` folder), not Pajamas documentation.
 - **style:** Changes that do not affect the meaning of the code (whitespace, formatting, missing semicolons, etc). _Not_ to be used for CSS changes as those are meaningful changes, consider using `feat:` of `fix:` instead.